lingtalfi/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/CliTools/Program/LightPlanetInstallerApplication/updateApplicationByWishlist.md

 - useDebug: bool=false.
 If true, all log levels are displayed to the screen.
 - source: mixed.
 The source to use as the wishlist.
 Can be either the keyword "lpi", or a string representing the planetDefinition.
      The planetDefinition is: $planetDotName(:$versionExpr=last)?
+- force: bool=false.
+Whether to force the reimport/reinstall